arsuq/MemoryLanes/MemoryLanes/README.md

 free tracking slots available.
 This number is not a setting for configuration simplicity, it's calculated as  lane.Capacity in bytes / 32, assuming that fragments with less than 32 bytes will be larger than the fragment itself hence totally useless as they'll pollute the managed heap.
-For example the default lane 0 in a a highway has a capacity of 8M and 8_000_000/32 = 250_000 maximum tracking slots.
-Note that these are not preallocated, just limited to that number.
+For example, the lane 0 in a highway (default ctor) has a maximum of 8_000_000/32 = 250_000 tracking slots.
+Note that only sqrt(n)*2 of them are preallocated initially, i.e. 500 and will grow by 500 up to the limit.

+> Internally the weak references are stored in a ConcurrentArray, which by default creates an array of arrays
+> with a side of sqrt(capacity).
+The CCArray doesn't copy bytes when growing since the sub-array slots
+> are preallocated, however it requires a total capacity value in its constructor.

 One may notice that the buffer lengths are limited to Int32.MaxValue everywhere in this API, so one couldn't use a MappedHighway with 4GB memory mapped file.
-The reason is having a consistency with the Memory<T> and Span<T> implementations.
+The reason is compatibility with the Memory<T> and Span<T> implementations.

 ## Classes

 The library adds the following classes:

-In **System** namespace:
+In the **System** namespace:

 - **Fragments**
   - MemoryFragment (abstract)